kahunacoder/docker-gatsby/README.md

 https://github.com/kahunacoder/docker-gatsby.git -t gatsby-blog
 ```

-This will build a gatsby blog using the gatsby-notion-starter and putting it in the folder blog and creating a git repo for it.
+This will build a gatsby blog using the `gatsby-notion-starter` and putting it in the folder `blog` and creating a `git repo` for it.

 ```shell:
 docker build https://github.com/kahunacoder/docker-gatsby.git -t gatsby-blog
 ```

-This will build a gatsby blog using the gatsby-starter-default and putting it in the folder site but not creating a git repo for it.
+This will build a gatsby blog using the `gatsby-starter-default` and putting it in the folder `site` but `NOT` creating a `git repo` for it.

 ### Start developing

 After step one finished paste the following line into your terminal.
-This assumes the default folder ```/site```.
+This assumes the default folder `/site`.
 Edit this if you used a different folder.

 ```docker run -it --rm -v $(pwd)/site:/site -p 8000:8000 gatsby-blog develop```